Keen Kona Flip II Review

 Our Analysis and Test Results

-The Keen Kona flip flops are simple and comfortable but have some traction issues on hard surfaces.
+The Kona II is simple and comfortable, but they have some traction issues on hard surfaces.
 Overall we like them and have to admit that keeping the environment in mind by making them recyclable is highly appealing.
-Typically flip flops don't last nearly as long as lace-up shoes and thus create an unimaginable amount of waste.
+Typically, flip flops don't last nearly as long as lace-up shoes and thus create an unimaginable amount of waste.
 Keep in mind most flip flops are made from polyvinyl chloride (PVC), which isn't recyclable and releases compounds that are toxic to humans and animals alike when they do slowly break down.

-While kicking the sustainability bar up a notch, the Konas retain a high level of comfort.
+While kicking the sustainability bar up a notch, the Kona retains a high level of comfort.
 The compression-molded EVA midsole felt like it was molded to our foot right out of the box.
 Upon initial viewing, the Kona appears to have excessive curvature and an odd amount of rise in the toe box.
-But, when you put the flip flops on, the curvature makes total sense.
+But, when you put them on, the curvature makes total sense.
 As you walk, the flip flop rolls with your step, which takes out a significant amount of audible flopping when compared to other flatter designs.

-The Konas are made to tackle the variable terrain of Island life, but they adapted pretty well to desert life too.
+The Kona is made to tackle the variable terrain of island life, but they adapt pretty well to desert life too.
 The water-friendly non-absorbent materials dry extremely fast after fording across creeks, and they didn't seem to create any noxious odors over time.
 The recyclable and lightweight EVA and rubber translate to good packability for backpacking.
 Unfortunately, the materials are also a bit slippery on hard surfaces like granite slabs or wood floors, which detracts from overall versatility.